 A lot of effort has been focused on reducing the amount of the toxic DMPK RNA in the nucleus by using molecular patches or antisense oligonucleotides.
 This approach has worked successfully in patient cells grown in the laboratory and in an animal model of the condition.
 Most excitingly, this approach has recently entered into clinical trials in humans.
 The initial trials have established that the antisense oligonucleotide is safe to administer to humans.
 Trials to determine if the drug has an effect on disease progression in DM1 patients were initiated in several centres in the USA in January 2015 (see below ISIS-DMPKRx).

-The charity has also supported critical experiments that began to establish how the mutation leads to the diverse array of symptoms observed in DM1 patients.
+Muscular Dystrophy UK has supported critical experiments that began to establish how the DM1 mutation leads to the diverse array of symptoms observed in patients.
 In particular, we funded research in Professor David Brook’s group at the University of Nottingham that was instrumental in establishing the role of the MBNL protein in the disease pathway.
 The group is now looking for drugs that have the effect of reducing the accumulation of the toxic DMPK RNA in the nucleus.
 The charity funded crucial research to develop a cellular test system that enables the researchers to test hundreds of compounds in a relatively short time.

 Finally, we provide support for the DM1 UK Patient Registry.
 The registry provides an invaluable resource for research teams and the pharmaceutical industry to recruit patients to clinical trials.
 Established in 2012, the registry has already been used to recruit UK patients to a number of new DM1 studies.